Twilight (Meyer novel): Plot

 Bella is saved by Edward again in Port Angeles when she is almost attacked by a group of men.
 Furious, Edward drives Bella away and takes her to a restaurant for dinner and then back home.
 Edward confesses that he is able to read minds.
+Everyone's mind, that is, but Bella's.
 On the way, she tells him she knows that he is a vampire.
 Edward confirms her belief and confesses that Bella's blood is more desirable to him than anyone else's and he wanted to kill her on the first day of school.
 He tried to stay away from Bella to avoid hurting her, but over time, Edward and Bella fell in love.

 Their relationship is affected when a nomadic vampire coven arrives in Forks.
 James, a tracker vampire, who is intrigued by Cullen's relationship with a human, wants to hunt Bella for sport.
 Bella and Edward are forced to separate as Bella escapes with Alice and Jasper (Edward's brother and sister) to hide in a hotel in Phoenix.

 James calls Bella and claims to be holding her mother hostage.
 Bella sneaks out and hurries to save her mother.
 When she arrives, she finds that the hostage claim was a ruse.
 James attacks and bites her, but before he can kill her, she is rescued by Edward and the other Cullens, who kill James.
 Edward prevents Bella from becoming a vampire by sucking the venom out of her wound, and she is treated at a hospital, using the story that she fell out of a window as an excuse.